WaCoDiS/data-envelope-discovery-ui/README.md

 ## Overview
 WaCoDiS DataEnvelope Discovery UI is a light-weight interface which facilitates the communication with its backend, i.e.
 [WaCoDiS Data Access API](https://github.com/WaCoDiS/data-access-api).
-It allows to discover metadata for all registrated datasets and datasources in shape of _DataEnvelopes_.
+It allows to discover metadata for all registered datasets and datasources in shape of _DataEnvelopes_.

 ### Technologies/Dependencies